BIDS/2017-01-12-ucb/lessons/git/index.md

     * 97e3498 Add code to save table
     * beda5b7 Initial commit of script to analyze bird data

 We can see that the presentation branch is still right where we left it, but now master has, as antecedents, both the "Make header bold" commit from earlier and merged in the "Make line red" commit from the presentation branch.
 That means that our current workspace, at the tip of master, will reflect the changes associated with both of these commits, even though they were originally on two separate branches.
-If you open `script.py`, you'll see that both of these changes are now in our workspace, which is showing us the new tip of our master branch.
+If you open `script.R`, you'll see that both of these changes are now in our workspace, which is showing us the new tip of our master branch.

 ### Merging with conflicts